Figure 1 shows a screenshot of the PowerPoint 2010 interface, each part of the interface is explained later in this page.

 9. Task Pane

-The Task Pane contains more options and appears when you choose an option in one of the Ribbon tabs, for example if you click the Clip Art button on the Insert tab of the Ribbon, the Clip Art task pane opens (as shown in the figure above on this page).
-Learn more about the Task Pane here.
+The Task Pane contains more options and appears when you choose an option in one of the Ribbon tabs, for example if you click the Clip Art button on the Insert tab of the Ribbon, the Clip Art task pane opens (refer to Figure 1).
+Learn more about the Task Pane.

 10. Mini Toolbar

 This toolbar is not shown in the figure above, it's a semitransparent floating toolbar that spawns right next to the cursor, and it is also available instantly with a right-click.
-Here's a detailed article on the Mini Toolbar.
+Learn more about the Mini Toolbar here.

 Interface Overview: Interface in PowerPoint (Index Page)Interface in PowerPoint 365 for Windows

 Interface in PowerPoint 2011 for Mac

 Interface in PowerPoint 2003 and 2002 for Windows